-Regularly advises clients on corporate governance and disclosure matters, including for a multinational, conglomerate company, pharmaceutical companies, financial institutions, and food service companies.
+Regularly advises clients on corporate governance and disclosure matters, including for Albany International, Allergan, Honeywell, HSBC USA, MDC Partners, Polaris, Post Holdings, and Tronox.

-A multinational conglomerate company in connection with the spin-off, over $7.5 billion of notes offerings and a concurrent abbreviated cash tender offer, and over €7 billion in Eurobond offerings.
+Honeywell in the spin-off of its home automation solutions business, and in multiple registered bond and exempt bond offerings totaling over $10 billion, and a bond concurrent abbreviated cash tender offer, and over €7 billion in Eurobond offerings.

 Cushman & Wakefield and its principal shareholders in the company’s $765 million initial public offering and multiple follow-on offerings and its inaugural secured notes offering.

 TPG Specialty Lending in its $112 million initial public offering and concurrent $50 million private placement, in an approximately $74 million follow-on offering, and in over $300 million of senior and convertible notes offerings.